-If you are planning your next dive trip or local diving adventure but haven’t been in the water for a while, you may be considering taking the PADI ReActivate scuba diving refresher program.
-Taking a scuba refresher is a great way to refresh your dive theory knowledge and basic dive skills so that you feel confident and self-assured when you next go diving.
+If you are planning your next dive trip or local diving adventure but haven’t been in the water for a while, you may want to consider taking the PADI ReActivate® scuba diving refresher program.
+Taking a scuba refresher is a great way to refresh your dive theory knowledge and basic dive skills so that you can feel confident and prepared when you next go diving.

-In this blog, we help you to prepare for a scuba diving refresher with a checklist that covers before, during, and after your PADI ReActivate program, so you get the most out of both your PADI refresher theory and in-water skills session.
+In this blog, we help you prepare for a scuba diving refresher with a checklist that covers before, during, and after your PADI ReActivate program so you get the most out of both your PADI refresher theory and in-water skills session.

 PADI eLearning